lakki12233/TokenMetrics-Market-App/README.md

 ### Overview

-The application implements a multi-layered caching strategy to optimize API usage while respecting rate limits and ensuring data freshness.
+The application implements a **multi-layered caching strategy** to optimize API usage while respecting rate limits and ensuring data freshness.
+This is critical for staying within the free plan limits (20 requests/minute, 500 calls/month).

 ### Cache Implementation